searica/ExtraSnapPointsMadeEasy/README.md

     - Or by piece type.
 - Built in config-file watcher.
 - Works with other mods that add build pieces.

-## Extra Snap Points
-This mod adds extra snap points to increase precision when building.
-The type of each piece is automatically determined and extra snap points are added based on the type (also works with pieces added by other mods).

-**Custom Snap Points:** Many of the crafting and furniture items that were missing snap points have had custom ones added.
-For example chests, torches, sconces, and banners all have snap points added.
-The custom snap have been chosen to minimize clipping when snapping banners and sconces to walls of any material.

-**Line Pieces:** If the piece has two snap points then an extra snap point is added midway between them.
-So all beams and poles have a snap point in the center of them.

-**Triangle Pieces:** If the piece has three snap points that form a triangle then snap points are added midway between each pair of points and in the center of the triangle.

-**Rect2D Pieces:** If the piece has four snap points that form a rectangle then snap points are added midway along each edge and in the center of the rectangle.

-**Roof Top Pieces:** If the piece is tagged as a "roof" piece and has six snap points that form a V shape (roof top pieces) then snap points are added midway along the two bottom edges and midway along the top ridge.

-**Cross Pieces:** If the piece has five snap points that from a cross with snap point in the center then no extra snap points are added.

-**Torch Pieces:** If the piece is a torch and has no snap points then a snap point is added at the local center and another at the base of the torch.

-**Ship Pieces:** If the piece is a ship then no snap points are added to it.

-**Cart Pieces:** If the piece is a cart then no snap points are added to it.

-**Other Pieces:** If a piece has no snap points then a snap point is added at the local center of the piece.
-If a piece has only a single snap point then no extra snap points are added.

 ## Snapping Modes
 This mod adds two different modes of manual snapping to provide greater precision when placing pieces.